Skip to main content

 Understanding Rate Caps

-ARMs have caps that limit how much the interest rate can change, which is crucial for managing "payment shock".
+ARMs have caps that limit how much the interest rate can change, which are designed to limit the size of rate adjustments and help borrowers anticipate potential payment changes.
 A typical cap structure might be expressed as 2/1/5:

 • Initial Cap (2%): The maximum the rate can increase at the first adjustment (e.g., in year eight) is 2 percentage points above the initial rate.